zxhycxq/reactjs-zh/Docs/jsx-in-depth.md

 ### Functions as Children

 Normally, JavaScript expressions inserted in JSX will evaluate to a string, a React element, or a list of those things.
-However, `props.children` works just like any other prop in that it can pass any sort of data, not just the sorts that React knows how to render.
-For example, if you have a custom component, you could have it take a callback as `props.children`:
+However, `props.children` works just like any other prop in that it can pass any sort of data, not just the sorts that React knows how to render. 例如：, if you have a custom component, you could have it take a callback as `props.children`:

 ```js{4,13}
 function ListOfTenThings() {